-It is believed that the original name of this city meant dawn.
+It is believed that the original name of this city meant dawn, but the current name means "Wall".
 The most spectacular aspect of Tulum is its stunning location right on a cliff by the clear turquoise water of the Caribbean Sea.
 The fortress city of Tulum had a population of only five to six hundred people within its walls, probably only nobles, and commoners dwelled outside the walls.
 The site was at its peak between 1200 and 1520 and was one of the first sites mentioned by the Spaniards.
 The most important structures within the site are El Castillo, which functioned as a navigational aid, directing Mayan craft through the break in the reef, and the Temple of the Frescoes.

 Location: 81 miles (131 km) south of Cancun on Highway 307.

 This is the most important site of the Puuc region and was at its peak between 600 and 1000 A.D.
 Its name means "Three harvests" or "Three times built."
 The legend of the city's founding involves a dwarf who outwitted the king, became the new ruler and magically constructed the buildings of Uxmal.
 The Pyramid of the Dwarf (also known as the Pyramid of the Magician) dominates the site.
 Many of the buildings are arrayed in ornate stone carvings .

 Location: Uxmal is located 48 miles (77 km) south of Merida on federal highway 261.Continue to 9 of 10 below.

 09 of 10

 Xcaret is an eco-park which encloses a small Mayan archaeological zone.
 Due to its location on one of the most important coves in the area, this site was a leading commercial port.
 Its name means "Little inlet."